 As spring rolled in, we also cranked up the heating to test the cooling.
 And we came to the same conclusion: it does feel subjectively cooler under the body than previous memory foam mattresses we’ve slept on.

-Logically, a mattress with an innerspring and lots of space for air to flow will always sleep a bit cooler.
-But you won’t get the same level of pressure relief and support either.
+Logically, a mattress with an innerspring and lots of space for air to flow will always sleep a bit cooler, but you won’t get the same level of pressure relief and support either.

 Stain-resistant cover that’s machine washable

+Unusually for a mattress, the cover can be removed and cleaned in a standard washing machine.
 It’s also stain resistant, made from a material that gives you enough time to mop up any spills before they sink in.

 We tested this, and although I think a heavy stain might still leave some marking, it does wash well and goes back over the mattress easily enough.

 Price and sizes

 At the time of writing, the Puffy Lux is available in seven mattress sizes.
 In the table below, you can see the sizes, dimensions and prices on April 12, 2023:

 |Twin XL||38 x 80 x 12||$1799|